btcven/locha-mesh-chat/README.md

 - Buy Turpial devices: https://locha.io/buy

-## Development workflow
+## Development Workflow

-The development code is located on the `dev` branch, all the development happens there and all of the Pull-Request should be pointed to that branch.
+The development code is located on the `dev` branch.
+All the development happens there and all Pull-Requests should be pointed to that branch.
 Make sure your Pull-Request follows the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.